0xTurco/0xTurco.github.io/about.markdown

 permalink: /about/
 ---
 # About Me
-Hi I'm 0xTurco and welcome to my blog!
-I am currenly a security engineer with an interest in Red Teaming.
+Hi I'm 0xTurco and welcome to my blog!.

 I am very interested in Active Directory and Active Directory Security .